-Property Description change a Linux operating system to any type of Linux, such as AIX, HP-UX, or Solaris.
-Then, the specific platform type can be changed back to Other , if needed.
-Version (Optional) Select the operating system version.
-When adding a Linux or Macintosh OS X system, Safeguard for Privileged Passwords allows you to choose an Other version.
-Custom platforms do not allow for a version to be selected.
-Safeguard for Privileged Passwords does not manage passwords for accounts on domain controllers.
-Manage accounts on domain controllers through the directory asset that hosts the domain controller.
-For more information, see Adding an account to an asset on page 314.
-Architecture (Optional) The product's system architecture.
-Custom platforms do not allow for an architecture to be set.
-Network Address If applicable, enter a network DNS name or the IP address used to connect to the managed system over the network.
-For Amazon Web Services assets, enter the Amazon AWS Account ID or Alias.
+If applicable, enter a network DNS name or the IP address used to connect to the managed system over the network.

+For Amazon Web Services assets, enter the Amazon AWS Account

+Property Description ID or Alias.
 Authentication Type Select the authentication method to use for the asset.
 Domain Name (directory) The domain for the asset ( Name on the General tab).
 A domain can be identified for more than one directory asset so that multiple directory assets can be governed the same domain.
 NetBios Name (Other Directory only) The NetBios name of the asset.
 Domain Unique Id (Other Directory only) The unique domain identifier for the asset.
 Naming Context (Other Directory only) The naming context for the asset.
 Manage Forest (Only available for some types of directory accounts) Select if you want to manage the whole forest.
 Do not select if you want to manage just one domain.
-Domain Controllers (Only available for some types of directory accounts) This value is set for a directory (such as Active Directory).
-To manage tasks and services on a Windows Domain Controller, you need to add a Windows Asset for the Domain Controller.

-Property Description For Active Directory, instead of having Safeguard for Privileged Passwords automatically find domain controllers from a DNS and CLDAP ping, you can specify domain controllers.
+Domain Controllers (Only available for some types of This value is set for a directory (such as Active Directory).
+To manage tasks and services on a Windows Domain Controller, you need to add a Windows Asset for the Domain Controller. directory accounts) For Active Directory, instead of having Safeguard for Privileged Passwords automatically find domain controllers from a DNS and CLDAP ping, you can specify domain controllers.
 RDP Session Port If applicable, specify the access port on the target server to be used for RDP session requests.
 Default: Port 3389 SSH Session Port If applicable, specify the access port on the target server to be used for SSH session requests.
-Default: Port 22 Telnet Session Port If connecting to TN3270 or TN5250, the port for connection.
+Default: Port 22 Talaat Caasiaa Daat Telnet Session Port If connecting to TN3270 or TN5250, the port for connection.
 By default, a telnet server typically listens on port 23.
 Sync additions every [number] minutes Sync additions (incremental sync) syncs all changes except deletions.
 This is the faster type of sync. (directory) For directory assets, enter or select how often you want to synchronize additions (in minutes).
-This updates Safeguard for Privileged Passwords with any additions or modifications that have been made to the objects, including group membership and user account attributes mapped to Safeguard for Privileged Passwords.
-The default is 15 minutes and the range is between 1 and 2147483647 minutes.
+This updates Safeguard for Privileged Passwords with any additions or modifications that have been made to the objects, including group membership and user

+Property Description account attributes mapped to Safeguard for Privileged Passwords.
+The default is $15$ minutes and the range is between $1$ and $2147483647$ minutes.
 Directory Sync is enabled by default and can be disabled.
 For more information, see Enable or Disable Services.
 Sync deletions every [number] minutes (directory) Sync deletions (full sync) syncs all changes and deletions.
-This sync takes longer (perhaps hours), especially the first time it is run based on your directory setup. (directory) For directory assets, enter or select how often you want Safeguard for Privileged Passwords to synchronize deletions (in minutes).
+This sync takes longer (perhaps hours), especially the first time it is run based on your directory setup.
+For directory assets, enter or select how often you want Safeguard for Privileged Passwords to synchronize deletions (in minutes).
 This updates Safeguard for Privileged Passwords with any additions, changes, and deletions that have been made to the objects, including group membership and user account attributes mapped to Safeguard for Privileged Passwords.
 The default is 15 minutes and the range is between 1 and 1440 minutes.
 Directory Sync is enabled by default and can be disabled.
 For more information, see Enable or Disable Services.
 You can run the deletion (full) sync on demand using the API Assets/Synchronize and IdentityProviders/Synchronize.

-Table 97: Connection tab: Asset authentication types
+Table 102: Connection tab: Asset authentication types